 Suicide is the cause of death for nearly 30,000 persons every year in the United States.
 When families lose a loved one to suicide, the emotional and financial challenges can be devastating for those left behind.
 While the benefits of a life insurance policy can provide critical replacement income and financial security for loved ones, survivors can face dire financial circumstances when an insurance carrier denies a claim for death benefits.

 If a life insurance policy does not expressly exclude coverage for suicide, the critical issue might be the timing of the suicide in determining whether benefits are owed.

-Some policies may exclude coverage for suicide during the coverage period.
+Some policies exclude coverage for suicide during the coverage period.
 Other policies will not pay death benefits if the policyholder passes away as a result of suicide during the first two years of the coverage period (i.e. “the contestability period”).
-Generally, suicide will not preclude recovery if it occurs outside the two year contestability period, and the policy does not include an express exclusion for suicide.
+Generally, suicide will not preclude recovery if it occurs outside the two year contestability period, if the policy does not include an express exclusion for suicide.

-If you are the beneficiary of a life insurance policy who is denied benefits because the insured committed suicide, you might still be entitled to benefits.
+If you are the beneficiary of a life insurance policy who is denied benefits because the insured committed suicide, you might be entitled to benefits.

 You can reach Miami Life Insurance Claims Lawyer J.P.
-Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected]urattorneys.com.
+Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].